v-stamenova/symfony-poc/README.md

     description TEXT)
 ```
 8. You should be able to see the Symfony main page and able to go to `/tasks`

+Once again - just a PoC (Proof of Concept).
+Set-up is at best ugly; code is even uglier.